Table of contents

 What Is Warmy.io?

-Warmy.io is an email warm-up tool designed to improve your sender reputation by simulating real inbox activity.
+Warmy.io is an email deliverability tool designed to improve your sender reputation by simulating real inbox activity and managing the warm up process automatically through its automatic warm up process.

 It helps cold emailers avoid spam folders by sending automated emails, receiving replies, and interacting with other inboxes to make their sending behavior look natural.